GNU/Linux Desktop Survival Guide

 We use the phrase GNU/Linux to refer to the GNU environment and the GNU and other applications running in that environment on top of the Linux operating system kernel.
 Similarly, GNU/Hurd refers to the GNU environment and the GNU and other applications running in that environment on top of the GNU Hurd operating system kernel.

-The common windowing system used in Debian is a separate, but integral, component that we will refer to as the X Window System.
+The common windowing system used in Ubuntu is a separate, but integral, component that we will refer to as the X Window System.

 About This Book